jmagrippis/name-finder/README.md

 - [Slim] for lightning-fast routing and general app scaffolding.

-- [phpspec] for BDD-style unit-testing.
+- [Phpspec] for BDD-style unit-testing.

 - [Travis CI] for Continuous Integration.

+- [Docker] for consistent environments and easy deployment.

 ## Wishlist

-- Proper Dependency Injection.
-- Docker integration.
+- [Codeception]

 [Slim]: http://www.slimframework.com/ "A micro framework for PHP"
 [Composer]: https://getcomposer.org/ "Dependency Manager for PHP"
 [phpspec]: http://www.phpspec.net/en/stable/ "A php toolset to drive emergent design by specification"
 [Travis CI]: https://travis-ci.org/ "Test and Deploy with Confidence"
+[Docker]: https://www.docker.com/ "Build, Ship, Run"
+[Codeception]: http://codeception.com/ "Elegant and Efficient Testing for PHP"
 [php7]: http://lmgtfy.com/?q=install+php7 "It has been out for quite a while now"